Microbiology and Immunology

 Currently his group is investigating mechanisms by which pertussis toxin exacerbates pertussis infection and disease, through (i) upregulation of host factors that contribute to pathogenesis and (ii) inhibition of host mechanisms of attenuating and resolving airway inflammation.
 This has led to two different therapeutic possibilities that his group is testing in preclinical models, utilizing drugs that are either already FDA approved for other diseases or in clinical trials for treatment of inflammatory conditions.
 Dr. Carbonetti had the honor of organizing and hosting the ninth International Bordetella Symposium in Baltimore in Sept-Oct, 2010.

 Dr. Carbonetti served as program director for the Molecular Microbiology and Immunology graduate program at the University of Maryland School of Medicine from 2005-2015.
-He is also an editor for the journal Pathogens and Disease and serves on the editorial board for the journal Infection and Immunity.
+He is Deputy Editor-in-chief for the journal Pathogens and Disease and serves on the editorial board for the journal Infection and Immunity.
 He has also served on numerous NIH study sections.

 Bordetella, pertussis, respiratory infection, host response, lung inflammation, sphingosine-1-phosphate receptor signaling, pendrin, adult and neonatal mouse models, interferons